 Specific Research Area

 Application of machine learning and data mining techniques to Software Engineering problems such as Trace Retrieval, feature analysis, and collaborative requirements engineering.
 Global Requirements Engineering.
 Software Architecture.
-For further information please see DePaul Center for Applied Requirements Engineering.
+For further information please see Software and Requirements Engineering Center

 IEEE Computer Society, IEEE Women in Engineering, IFIP 2.9 Software Requirements Engineering